-Ipek Gorgun is currently enrolled in the doctoral program of Sonic Arts at Istanbul Technical University's Center for Advanced Studies in Music.
+Ipek Gorgun has recently got her doctoral degree in Music from the Sonic Arts program at Istanbul Technical University's Center for Advanced Studies in Music.
 After graduating from Bilkent University with a degree in Political Science, she completed her Master's studies in Philosophy at Galatasaray University.

 As one of the participants of the Red Bull Music Academy in 2014, she performed in Tokyo as an opening artist for Ryoji Ikeda’s “Test Pattern No: 6” and joined Otomo Yoshidide for a collective improvisation project.